bakame-php/period-visualizer/README.md

 ### Customized the graph looks

-The `ConsoleGraph` class can be customized by:
+The `GanttBar` class can be customized by:

-- providing a `ConsoleConfig` which defines:
+- providing a `GanttBarConfig` which defines:
     - the graph settings (How the intervals will be created)
         - sets single characters to represent the boundary types
         - sets single characters to represent the body and space